Petroleum retail companies are fundamentally in the consumer mobility business.

 While a customer-centric strategy can deliver an elevated brand experience, a complete offering has to deliver higher value at each stage of brand engagement and at every transaction.
 Rewarding customers with superior value propositions and quality service delivery across channels is a difficult ask given volatile fuel prices, stagnating demand and shrinking fuel margins.
 For the customer to enjoy higher service levels and better value for the money spent, consumer mobility providers must look to increase the customer basket size, and cross-sell and upsell more profitable product categories across both fuel and non-fuel retail.
 The objective should be to create a highly engaging, long-lasting personalized relationship with each customer, from which both parties benefit.

-Insight and data-driven targeted offerings, personalized promotions, one-on-one communications, and digital payment solutions are the core capabilities that business will need to be able to deliver customer-centric propositions.
-Developing these core capabilities and then developing technology solutions is a very specialized task and requires an all-encompassing, clearly defined digital strategy tackling all aspects of operations.
-The lack of a digital strategy, including channel strategy, can lead to ad-hoc decision-making, and the outcome can be incoherence from both a business and operations perspective as well as a significant load of technical debt.
+Consumer mobility businesses already hold a significant amount of customer data.
+Why should they not unlock the value of this data by building an omni-channel marketing strategy?
+Given their wide variety of service offerings (groceries, beverages, vehicle service, hotel, hospitality, etc.), a comprehensive marketing strategy driven by data and personalization can be a powerful differentiator.
+Insights and data-driven targeted offerings, personalized promotions, one-on-one communications and digital payment solutions are the core capabilities that businesses will need to leverage to deliver customer-centric propositions.
+Developing these core capabilities and then developing technology solutions are very specialized tasks that require an all-encompassing, clearly defined digital strategy accounting for all aspects of operations.
+The lack of a digital strategy, including channel strategy, can lead to ad-hoc decision-making, incoherence from both a business and operations perspective, and a significant load of technical debt.

 A comprehensive omni-channel strategy, captured as an element of digital strategy, will bring channels such as physical, social, mobile and web together and enhance them with the two other key elements of digital strategy: cloud and data.